millerthegorilla/rpm_maker/README.md

 Also, the script  'scripts/lynxdump.sh' uses a sed regex to obtain the binary file urls for download and the format can differ depending on project.
 Like I say, it is a hack, but I will probably have a look at a better way in the near future.

 In the meantime, for those of you wanting to install kxstudio plugins and apps etc on a Fedora os, it should work fine, with the defaults for rpm_maker being the team 'kxstudio-debian' and the ppa being 'plugins'.
 Usage of the script with no options will download and convert all the plugins in the ppa.
 Some of these will be older builds and some will be unnecessary.
+If you want to install Cadence, Katia etc, then you will need to install python3-pyqt4, at least until the qt5 release.
+If you want to develop the idea, then using the rest api to download and compile from source obtained from launchpad might be a good idea.
+Also, setting up selinux profiles from installed rpms is something I will look into.

+examples:

+		./rpm_maker

+				download and convert kxstudio plugins (a lot of files) there will be mixed version rpms so check before installing

+		./rpm_maker -t kxstudio-debian -p apps -s cadence

+				download and convert the package cadence from the apps ppa of the kxstudio-debian team

 usage: rpm_maker <options>